Community Services

 The Office of Community Services, headed by Lisa Garry, Deputy Secretary of Community Services, oversees the following departments:

-• Strategic Initiatives (Executive Director - Lisa Del Balso-Reynolds)
+• Strategic Initiatives (Executive Director - vacant)

 • Resource Office (Executive Director - Kara Aanenson)